sammi2213/Telecom-churn-prediction/README.md

 # 📡 Telecom Customer Churn Prediction

-> **Which customers are about to leave — and why?**
+> **Which customers are about to leave and why?**
-> An end-to-end ML pipeline using XGBoost + SHAP to predict and explain customer churn for telecom companies like Jio / Airtel.
+> An end-to-end ML pipeline using XGBoost + SHAP to predict and explain customer churn for telecom companies like Jio / Airtel etc.

 ---